tocchan/guildhall/sdst/notes/profiling.md

       - Example: Doesn't solve shared resource problems (a Resource map for example - many threads may want to add to/remove from a resource database).
 We can talk more about these kinds of problems in SD3;
     - "I give you somtehing, you do work, and then give it back"...
     - If only one person is using it, you don't have to worry about threading;
-    - ThreadSafeQueue
+    - `ThreadSafeQueue`
       - Problem with `std::queue`
         - Why isn't `STL` thread safe?
       - Atomic `Enqueue`
       - Atomic `Dequeue`

-- Joining a thread
+- Joining a thread   :
-- Detaching a thread
+- Detaching a thread :
+- Terminating a Thread
 - One thread running indefinintely vs a thread per piece of work.
 - Signaling a Thread
 - Thread Affinity

-- Optimizing the slow parts
-  - Measure the individual parts of the load - is it IO, is it decompression, or is it copying ot texture?
-    - Measure each invidually to figure out where your time is going!
-      - If it is disk reads - better/different compression would help overall
-      - If it is decompression - loading a raw format may help, or using a different format
-      - if it is transferring to CPU->GPU, perhaps try a compressed texture format, or generating mips on the fly
-    - Example above - for meshes, it is the decoding of the file that will likely be slow.
-Creating a custom binary format could speed this up (a bake step)

 - Optimization is tricky (what works on my machine may make your machine worse)
   - Example: Disk Reads
     - If using an HDD or other physical media (bluray), the more threads I have accessing the disk, the worse the performance gets, as I'm constantly having to seek to a new read head and I end up "thrashing" the disk.
 If I instead serialize all access to the disk through one thread, I'll end up getting much better performance.
     - If using an SSD, this may be counter productive.
 SSDs actually benefit from having multiple IO threads making requests since the SSD itself may be internally parallel

 - Game Example : Threading our Resource Loader
   - Verifying it works.
 Add something "animated" to your loader